-The reason why the cash on cash return is so much lower than the IRR in the example above is because the cash on cash return ignores the other 9 years of operating cash flows in the holding period.
+The reason the cash on cash return is so much lower than the IRR in the example above is because the cash on cash return ignores the other 9 years of operating cash flows in the holding period.
 Plus, it also ignores the reversion cash flow at the end of year 10 that comes from the sale of the asset.
-Without taking into account these additional cash flows that occur over the holding period, it’s impossible for the cash on cash return to accurately reflect the return characteristics of the property.
+Without considering these additional cash flows that occur over the holding period, it’s impossible for the cash on cash return to accurately reflect the return characteristics of the property.

 Keep in mind that this can work in reverse too.
-In the above examples the IRR was higher than the cash on cash return because operating cash flows grow over the holding period and the sales proceeds of the asset are favorable.
+In the above examples, the IRR was higher than the cash on cash return because operating cash flows grow over the holding period and the sales proceeds of the asset are favorable.
 But it could also be the case that many leases will expire a few years after acquisition, causing operating cash flow to decline and the final reversion cash flow to be lower.
-This could produce the opposite result where the cash on cash return ends up being more favorable than the IRR.
+This could produce the opposite result, where the cash on cash return ends up being more favorable than the IRR.

 Cash on Cash Return vs IRR

 Since the cash on cash return and the IRR are two different measures, which one is better?
 As always, that depends on your investment objectives.
-That’s why it’s useful to look at a variety of metrics for a property in order to make an informed decision.
+That’s why it’s useful to look at a variety of metrics for a property to make an informed decision.

 Let’s take a look at an example that shows why using both the cash on cash return and the internal rate of return can be helpful.
 Consider the following two sets of cash flows:

-In the top left example you can see that the cash on cash return is 10% in each year of the holding period.
+In the top left example, you can see that the cash on cash return is 10% in each year of the holding period.
 This is calculated by taking the cash flow of $10,000 in each year of the holding period and dividing it by the initial investment of $100,000.

-The top right example on the other hand, has a 0% cash on cash return each year because it doesn’t produce any cash flow until the asset is sold at the end of the holding period.
+The top right example, on the other hand, has a 0% cash on cash return each year because it doesn’t produce any cash flow until the asset is sold at the end of the holding period.

 But notice that both investments have a 10% internal rate of return.
 So, which investment is better?
 This ultimately comes down to your investment objectives.